CSE-362-2025/BoardGameProject/notes.md

 ## To-do

-- Add a way to move in a different direction after a stop tile.
+- Add a way to move in a different direction after a stop tile. (in progress)

 - Add "summer" events that can only happen when waiting for other players to finish the board. (not priority)